-Gingold Theatrical Group, formed in January of 2006, is the company behind the acclaimed PROJECT SHAW monthly reading series.
+Gingold Theatrical Group, formed in January of 2006, is the company behind the acclaimed PROJECT SHAW monthly reading series as well as the yearly SHAW NEW YORK festival.
 GTG is a fully-incorporated 501.c.3.
 Gingold Theatrical Group is named after Hermione Gingold, actress and friend of Mr. Staller.

-A life-long devotee of George Bernard Shaw's writing and life's philosophies, Gingold Theatrical Group founder and artistic director David Staller was inspired to present every play Shaw wrote as a direct response to world events.
+A life-long devotee of George Bernard Shaw's writing and life's philosophies, Gingold Theatrical Group founding artistic director, David Staller, was inspired to present every play Shaw wrote as a direct response to world events.
 Bringing together like-minded colleagues, Mr. Staller created GTG to share Shaw’s works and ideals with others.
 Shaw believed in each person's need to challenge societal expectations and to forge our individual paths in life, while actively taking responsibility for our own actions and place in society.
 All of Shaw's plays address the need for equal Human Rights for all.
 Gingold Theatrical Group is the first organization to present all of Shaw's 65 plays in performance.

 Gingold Theatrical Group is dedicated to presenting works about Human Rights using the work of George Bernard Shaw as our platform.
 In this regard, GTG’s goal is to carve a permanent niche for the work of George Bernard Shaw within the social and cultural life of New York; bringing his canon and precepts to larger audiences while encouraging individuals to breathe these humanist ideals into their contributions for the future.